 Marella Cruises – are also strict, once onboard their ships, you can only drink the alcohol that ship cruise staff serve you.
+Despite the change to all-inclusive, they have still got rules.
 They appear to allow alcohol purchased on a flight during a fly-cruise, however during embarkation, they reserve the right to search luggage and hold any alcohol that they believe has not been purchased on your flight – they will ask to see the proof of purchase.
 Any alcohol that is not permitted onboard will be returned to you on your departure.
 Marella Rules Page.
-After finding your cruise, please book direct with Marella through a Doris Visits link.
-If flying from Birmingham for the first time, see our film on how this is one of the easiest and best airports.

 - P&O Cruises to Gran Canaria – click here

 - Fred Olsen Cruises to Gran Canaria – click here

 - Marella Cruises to Gran Canaria – touch here